Sean-Hickey1/robotics/README.md

 code --install-extension ms-vscode.makefile-tools
 ```
 #### ROS base image
-The docker image used by the 'Remote Development Extension' is a costomized docker image.
-It needs to be build only once buy running.
+The docker image used by the 'Remote Development Extension' is a customized docker image.
+It needs to be built only once buy running.

 ``` bash
 cd $MR_DIR